 Just over a year later, in March this year, Spotify announced that it had plans to launch in Ireland and Australia “soon.”
 Soon, as it turned out, was just over two months later for Australian users and seven months later for Irish users.

-Unlike its movie equivalent Netflix, which made big deal over its UK and Irish launch as well as its subsequent Nordic launch, Spotify rolled out this release with little fanfare, save for an email alert to Irish users on their mailing list.
+Unlike its movie equivalent Netflix, which made a big deal over its UK and Irish launch as well as its subsequent Nordic launch, Spotify rolled out this release with little fanfare, save for an email alert to Irish users on their mailing list.

 Speaking to this site Spotify says that it is working with the four major Irish music labels, Merlin and independent labels.